wangfu91/ProjectReunion/specs/dynamicdependencies/DynamicDependencies.md

 Microsoft-internal task [23447728](https://task.ms/23447728)

-This is the spec for proposal microsoft/projectreunion#89 microsoft/ProjectReunion#89 #89 projectreunion#89
+This is the spec for proposal [MSIX Dynamic Dependencies - allow any process to use MSIX Framework packages #89](https://github.com/microsoft/ProjectReunion/issues/89).

 # Description